-This list is 10 pieces.
-It covers every occasion from March through June — casual, work, evenings, weekends.
-Most of them cost under £40.
-The full list comes in under £200 if you shop smart.
+This is the spring capsule wardrobe 2026 version of that list: 10 pieces that cover every occasion from March through June — casual, work, evenings, weekends.
+It is also the thinnest wardrobe that actually works — not the fewest pieces possible, but the minimum number of pieces that leaves no gap.
+Most cost under $40.
+The full list comes in under $200 if you shop smart.

-Before the list: a capsule wardrobe is not about having fewer clothes.
-It's about having clothes that all work together so that every morning you can grab any two or three pieces and have an outfit that looks intentional.
+Before the list: a capsule wardrobe spring 2026 is not about having fewer clothes.
+It is about having clothes that all work together so that every morning you can grab any two or three pieces and have an outfit that looks intentional.

 The palette for this list: black, white, ivory, navy, and one warm neutral (camel, terracotta, or olive — pick one and commit to it).
 Everything works together.
 Everything works with the trend pieces you already own.